imyuanhui/COMP47360/README.md

 ### Option 1: Run all services via docker (recommended)

-Modify `docker/.env-example` to include your API keys and rename it to `.env`.
+- Modify `docker/.env-example` to include your API keys and rename it to `.env`.
+- Modify `frontend/apps/web/.env-example` to include your google map api and rename it to `.env`.

 #### 1. Clone the Repository